mnemnion/JLpeg.jl/docs/src/index.md

 marks and checks.
 Any other pattern is ok, including captures and all other actions.
 A future version of JLpeg may check for this condition and refuse to compile, the current behavior will silently corrupt your parse.
-The author's opinion is that this is no limitation in practice.
+The author's opinion is that this is no limitation in practice, after all, one might match the longer region and perform whatever inner checks are desired.
 If you find yourself with a real-world grammar which would benefit from nested marks, feel free to open an issue, and we can decide if the complexity, performance impact, and unclear semantics (does an inner mark come before, or after, its enclosing mark?) is worth it.

-Note that marks are only removed when a check passes them, and grammars or strings which don't close their marks will leave them on the stack.
+Note that marks are only removed once a corresponding check succeeds, and grammars or strings which don't close their marks will leave them on the stack.
 This is normally harmless, the worst that can come of it is JLpeg throwing an `InexactError` once there are more than `typemax(UInt16)` marks on the stack, but it's certainly possible to create bad performance.
 For example, by stacking up a bunch of mark `:a` while